Dave Roper (He/Him) – Chair

-Daniell’s background is in experimental filmmaking, graffiti, and political activism, they began working with Snuff Puppets in 1993.
-Daniell has puppeteered with the BBC’s Walking With Dinosaurs – The Arena Spectacular, DreamWorks’ How To Train Your Dragon Live Spectacular, Sanctum Theatre, A Blanck Canvas, Balooga, The Creature Technology Company, Polyglot Theatre, and Theatre of Hell.
+Graffiti activist joined Snuff Puppets in 1992.
+Puppeteered with BBC’s Walking With Dinosaurs – The Arena Spectacular, DreamWorks’ How To Train Your Dragon Live Spectacular, Sanctum Theatre, A Blanck Canvas, Balooga, Creature Technology Company, Polyglot Theatre & Amsterdam’s Theatre of Hell.

 Andy is the founder and CEO, Artistic Director, creator, writer, designer, director, puppet-maker, puppeteer and performer at Snuff Puppets.
 He began making giant puppets in 1988 with Splinters Inc, co-founding Snuff Puppets in 1992.
 Andy has showcased the Snuff Puppets repertoire of productions, workshops and collaborations to more than 30 countries in Africa, Asia, Europe, South America and at home in Oceania.